erogenousbeef-zz/BigReactors/README.md

 You can download the latest alpha from [the big-reactors.com download page](http://www.big-reactors.com/download.html).

 _You will need other mods_ to play with Big Reactors.
-This is just a power-generation mod, so you will need a mod that supports the Universal Electricity or Buildcraft power systems.
+This is just a power-generation mod, so you will need a mod that supports the Redstone Flux (RF) power system.
 I personally recommend [Thermal Expansion](http://thermalexpansion.wikispaces.com).

 License
 -------